Genetic history of the Indigenous peoples of the Americas: Autosomal DNA

 A review article published in the Nature journal in 2021, which summarized the results of previous genomic studies, similarly concluded that all Indigenous Americans descended from the movement of people from Northeast Asia into the Americas.
 These Ancestral Americans, once south of the continental ice sheets, spread and expanded rapidly, and branched into multiple groups, which later gave rise to the major subgroups of Indigenous American populations.
 The study also dismissed the existence, inferred from craniometric data, of a hypothetical distinct non-Indigenous American population (suggested to have been related to Indigenous Australians and Papuans), sometimes called "Paleoamerican".
 However, the possibility of other sources contributing to the genetic makeup of Indigenous Americans is not dismissed and are speculated to exist as 'genetic ghosts'.

-According to a 2021 study, indigenous Pacific Coast and Amazonian populations share an ancestral component known as 'Y ancestry', which is believed to be related to ancestral East Asians or Australasians.
-This ancestry existed prior to the separation of the Pacific and Amazonian branches and likely arrived through the Pacific coastal route.

 Genetic studies also show Amerindian-like backflow into present Siberian groups, especially those from the Kamchatka Peninsula.

-Overall, the 'Ancestral Native Americans' descended from the admixture of an Ancient East Asian lineage, and a Paleolithic Siberian population known as Ancient North Eurasians.
+Overall, 'Ancestral Native Americans' descend from the admixture of an Ancient East Asian lineage and a Paleolithic Siberian population known as Ancient North Eurasians.
 Ancestral Native Americans are most closely related to 'Ancient Paleo-Siberians' and 'Ancient Beringians'.
-Native Americans (Amerindians) have also been described as being of "primarily East Asian ancestry, with a smaller contribution from palaeolithic West Eurasian populations", via their Ancient North Eurasian component, which has been described as the "result of a palaeolithic admixture" between ancient West Eurasians and ancient East Eurasians.
+According to a study from 2016, ANE ancestry in Native Americans ranges from 25% to 53%.
+Native Americans (Amerindians) have also been described as being of "primarily East Asian ancestry, with a smaller contribution from palaeolithic West Eurasian populations", via their ANE ancestry.
+Another study estimates ANE ancestry in Native Americans to be about 14-38%, although some Andean groups have higher amounts at 41%.
 A 2023 study describes the East Asian ancestry as arising from northern coastal China, which also contributed to other groups such as East Asians, Jōmon people and East Siberians.
+Australasian-related admixture has also been detected in several Native American populations.

 Y-chromosome DNA

 Map of Y-Chromosome Haplogroups - Dominant haplogroups in pre-colonial populations with proposed migration routes.

-A "Central Siberian" origin has been postulated for the paternal lineage of the source populations of the original migration into the Americas.

-Membership in haplogroups Q and C3b implies Indigenous American patrilineal descent.
+Haplogroups Q-L472 (Q1) and C-L1373 (C2a) were the only Y-DNA haplogroups present in the pre-Columbian Americas; the presence of other haplogroups (such as R1b1a1a2) in contemporary Indigenous American populations is attributed to post-contact admixture.
+A "Central Siberian" origin for these paternal lineages has been postulated.

 The micro-satellite diversity and distribution of a Y lineage specific to South America suggest that certain Indigenous American populations became isolated after the initial colonization of their regions.
 The Na-Dene, Inuit, and Native Alaskan populations exhibit haplogroup Q (Y-DNA) mutations, but are distinct from other Indigenous Americans with various mtDNA and autosomal DNA (atDNA) mutations.
 This suggests that the earliest migrants into the northern extremes of North America and Greenland derived from later migrant populations.